robcarver17/pysystemtrade/docs/userguide.md

 ##### Pooled forecast scale estimate (default)

 We do this if `pool_instruments=True`.
-This defaults to using the function "syscore.algos.forecast_scalar_pooled", but this is configurable using the parameter `func`.
+This defaults to using the function "syscore.algos.forecast_scalar", but this is configurable using the parameter `func`.
+If you're changing this please see [configuring defaults for your own functions](#config_function_defaults).

 I strongly recommend using pooling, since it's always good to get more data.
 The only reason not to use it is if you've been an idiot and designed a forecast for which the scale is naturally different across instruments (see chapter 7 of my book).